 In developing this Trail Plan, it is important to note that the trails in the Forest need to accommodate all permitted user types including hikers, cycling and equestrian.
 Under the MNRF policy, specific user types cannot be banned from specific trails.
 Developing a trail plan to accommodate a variety of user types is challenging.
-Trail centres that accommodate a variety of user types often designate certain trails for specific users.
-It is typical to see trails designated for either: hikers only, hikers and bikers, or equestrian.
+Trail centres that accommodate a variety of user types sometimes designate certain trails for specific users.